Henry C. Berghoff: Early life

 Skyline of Dortmund, Germany, where Berghoff was born on January 6, 1856.

 Henry Carl Berghoff was born January 6, 1856, in Dortmund, Germany (then Prussia), the son of Franz Anton and Lizette (Boelhauve) Berghoff.
+Franz Anton, a carpenter, was described by the Fort Wayne Journal-Gazette as "a prominent burgher" of the city.
 Henry had five brothers (Theodor, Anton, Herman, Hubert, and Gustav) and one sister (Elizabeth).
 In Dortmund, after receiving a high school education and graduating from Dortmund University, Henry first held an office job at a mercantile institution, and subsequently held a job at a bank.
 He worked in Cologne for one of the largest banking institutions in Germany.

-In 1872, following the lead of his older brother Herman, Henry immigrated to the United States; the brothers settled in Fort Wayne, Indiana in 1874.
+In 1872, following the lead of his older brother Herman, Henry immigrated to the United States; following a two-year stay in Pittsburgh, the brothers settled in Fort Wayne, Indiana in 1874.
 They chose to settle in Fort Wayne supposedly after Henry was offered a job there when the train they were aboard made a stop in the city.
 Their younger brothers, Hubert and Gustav, later immigrated to the United States and also settled in Fort Wayne.
-During the next few years after his arrival in the United States, he held a range of jobs as a clerk and a bookkeeper, most notably working for a year as an insurance solicitor for the S.C.
+During the next few years after his arrival in the United States, Henry held a range of jobs as a clerk and a bookkeeper, most notably working for a year as an insurance solicitor for the S.C.
 Lumbard Agency, six years as the bookkeeper for a local grocery store known as A.C.
 Trentman, and two years as the local agent for the Christian Moerlein Brewing Company.
 He also studied law, and began practicing as a lawyer.

-On September 18, 1877, Henry married Theresa Mayer.
+On September 18, 1877, Berghoff married Theresa Mayer, with whom he would have nine children.